Sudoku Difficulty Levels: From Easy to Master

 The fastest way to improve is to practice at the edge of your comfort:

 - New solver?
-Start with Easy Sudoku puzzles.
+Start with Easy Sudoku puzzles — focus on naked singles and hidden singles.

 - Ready for advanced logic?
-Go to Expert Sudoku.
+Go to Expert Sudoku and tackle X-Wing and coloring.

 Frequently Asked Questions